losrobbos/java-spring-boot-api/README.md

 In case you wanna specialize on backend development, Java is a natural choice.
 It is still widely used in companies.

+There are many more programming language options for backend development.
+This video here nicely summarizes the Pro and Cons of using Java instead of other prominent web development languages like PHP, Python, C# or Node (even though from 2019, it is still very accurate): https://www.youtube.com/watch?v=mCOSgYilwNs.
+So Java is definitely not the easiest Ecosystem to get yourself into.
+But probably still the one with the best Job opportunities, short & long term.

 For Backend API Development the Framework "Spring" is by far the most commonly used.
 But Spring is a super complex multi purpose framework.
 So a pre-configured version of Spring exists, called "Spring Boot" which gives you a lot of basic libraries and configurations out of the box, to e.g. start quickly with creating a RESTful API with operations against a database of your choice.